Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Deep Learning in X-ray Security Imaging

 Additional work by Jaccard \etal \cite{Jaccard2016a} evaluate the impact of input types on CNN performance by training single-channel raw image and dual-channel data that contains the raw image and its log-transformed image on VGG \cite{Simonyan2014} variants.
 The quantitive analysis demonstrates that VGG-19 model trained from scratch by using dual-channel raw and log-transformed images outperforms the other variants (AUC: $97\%$, FPR: $6\%$).

 Rogers \etal \cite{Rogers2017a} explore the use of dual-energy X-ray images for automated threat detection.
 Authors investigate varying transformations applied to high-energy ($H$) and low-energy($L$) X-ray images captured via the dual-energy X-ray machine.
 Using \hyperref[datasets.ucl]{UCL TIP} dataset, 640,000 image patches are generated via a $256 \times 256$ sliding-window.
-Training this dataset with a fixed VGG-19 network \cite{Simonyan2014} with varying input channels, including single-channel ($H$), dual-channel($\{H, -\log{H}\}$, $\{-\log{H}, -\log{L}\}$) and four-channels (\{$-\log{L}, L, H, -\log{H}$\}) shows that dual and four-channels always achieves superior detection performance compared to their single-channel variants (ACC: $95\%$--dual vs $90\%$--single).
+Training this dataset with a fixed VGG-19 network \cite{Simonyan2014} with varying input channels, including single-channel ($H$), dual-channel($\{H, -\log{H}\}$, $\{ -\log{H}, -\log{L}\}$) and four-channels $(\{ -\log{L}, L, H, \allowbreak -\log{H} \})$ shows that dual and four-channels always achieves superior detection performance compared to their single-channel variants (ACC: $95\%$--dual vs $90\%$--single).

-Inspired by the limited availability of X-ray datasets, a three-stage algorithm by Zhao \etal \cite{Zhao2018} first classifies and labels the input X-ray dataset via KNN Matting \cite{Chen2013} that uses the angle information of the foreground objects extracted from the input image.
+Inspired by the limited availability of X-ray datasets, a three-stage algorithm by Zhao \etal \cite{Zhao2018} initially classifies and labels the input X-ray dataset via the angle information of the foreground objects extracted from the input image.
 The second stage generates new X-ray objects via an adversarial network similar to \cite{Arjovsky2017}.
 Additional use of \cite{Isola2016} improves the quality of the generated images.
 Finally, a small classification network confirms whether the generated image belongs to the correct class.
 In a follow-up study, Yang \etal \cite{Yang2019} further investigate the ways to improve the GAN training to produce better X-ray images.
-Experiments and evaluation based on Frechet Inception Distance (fiD) score \cite{Heusel2017} show that the proposed GAN approach in the paper generates visually superior prohibited items.
+The quantitative evaluation shows that the proposed GAN approach in the paper generates visually superior prohibited items.